MKme/OpenCast/README.md

 Most printed casts online seem to be proprietary and closed source- this instruction and files I make freely available for anyone.

+Get the Kinect camera here: https://amzn.to/2TKURif More options to buy: https://amzn.to/2TwPUsW

 ### Prerequisite Software Installs

 Install KinectSDK-v1.8 - IMPORTANT you use version 1.8